CodeChron/fullstack-js-with-meteor-react-docs/add_a_back_button.md

 }
 ```

+## Add btn size attribute

+You might have noticed that we added a ```btnSize``` attribute, so that we, for example, can have larger buttons in the app header.
+Let's update the IconBtn component to support that.

 - create an IconBtn component
 - use glyphicon glyphicon-menu-left, see http://getbootstrap.com/components/
 - add IconBtn with back icon to appHeader in note details view